-Despite the differences among cultures and peoples fortunately education is currently seen as the most desirable path principally for young people to earn a decent living and to reach personal growth and happiness.
-It is generally agreed that educated people not only get higher incomes but also contribute considerably to business innovation, productivity and national economic development.
+Education is currently seen worldwide as the most desirable path for people to earn a decent living and to reach personal growth and happiness.
+It is generally agreed that educated people not only get higher incomes but also contribute considerably to business innovation, productivity and national economic performance.
 Recent evidence also indicates that educated people can make decisions that help to get healthier and longer lives.
 So, it is possible to say that education can help to get success, health and happiness.
-This is the desire of all human beings and no doubt that education is a great part to foster human welfare.
-Education has also a strong and direct relationship between investment in education, educational achievement and economic growth.
-These facts show that it is necessary to work on improving the quality of basic education or K12, mainly concerning basic knowledge in literacy, numeracy and the development of the essential life skills.
+This is the desire of all human beings and education is a great part to foster human welfare.

+Another aspect about education is that there is a strong and direct relationship between investment in education, educational achievement and economic growth.

+These facts lead to the need to work on improving the quality of basic education or K12, mainly concerning basic knowledge in literacy, numeracy and the development of essential life skills.
 However, it is necessary to deliver a high-quality education with comparatively low spending.
 Therefore, public education, which should provide equal education access for all citizens, has to find ways to do so.